graphcore-research/graphcore-research.github.io/README.md

 Note that if you wish to link images or javascript files using HTML, e.g. if `post_custom.js` is located next to the post `pages/posts/2026/02-name/post.md`, you should refer it as `src="/2026/02-name/post_custom.js"` in the HTML.

 Prefer using markdown syntax where possible (note that you can add attributes by appending `{}`, e.g. `{ style="width:100%" }`), in which case plain relative links will work.

+### Hiring Banner

+Edit the config at the top of `templates/hiring_banner.js` to enable/disable/modify the hiring banner.